jmpu/webconf21-deepfakes-in-the-wild/README.md

 * Once the above application form has been filled out, we will verify the applicant’s academic email address, academic affiliation, and other necessary information.
 We require a strict agreement to ensure that the dataset is used only for research purposes.

-* The dataset download link will expire automatically in xxx days, after the email is sent to the applicant.
+* The dataset download link will expire automatically in 5 days, after the email is sent to the applicant.

 * If you are the video creator and some parts of the dataset affect you, you can contact us to remove them.